anthonyshibitov/ephemeralheart/readme.md

 [ ] IF UNUSED TOKEN FOR THIS IP ADDRESS EXISTS, USE THAT.

-[ ] test reverse proxy works w IP by banning on one device and posting on another, on the VPS
+[X] test reverse proxy works w IP by banning on one device and posting on another, on the VPS (local ips are coming from the same router so same IP :// tested it w friend and it seemed to werk!!)

 [X] AUTH TOKEN ALSO COMPARES IP TO INITIAL GENERATION TO STOP PPL FROM BRUTEFORCING ACTIVE TOKENS!